Steps to Take for Quick Relief

 Continue to take your daily medications and treatments.
 As soon as you experience symptoms, take your emergency breathing medicine using your inhaler or nebulizer.
-After 20 minutes, revaluate how you feel.
+After 20 minutes, reevaluate how you feel.
 Measure your peak flow.
 If it is between 80%-100% of your best numbers and your symptoms have resolved, you do not need to take further steps.

 However, if your peak flow is less than 80% of your best and/or if your symptoms do not improve, repeat your emergency medication.
-Wait 20 minutes and revaluate how you feel and what your peak flow is.
+Wait 20 minutes and reevaluate how you feel and what your peak flow is.
 You may repeat these steps up to three times if needed.

 Look at your asthma attack management plan.
-Your health care provider has likely ordered a corticosteroid medication for you to take if your symptoms are not relieved within a few hours.
+Your healthcare provider has likely ordered a corticosteroid medication for you to take if your symptoms are not relieved within a few hours.

 If your symptoms worsen at any point, immediately initiate the steps needed to treat severe or very severe asthma attack symptoms.

 Recognizing a Severe Asthma Attack

 Your symptoms of coughing, wheezing and chest tightness are continuous.
 You are very short of breath.
 Your anxiety level is increasing.
 You can only speak in short sentences.
 Your lips and nailbeds are pink.
 Your peak airflow is less than 50% of your best readings.
 You need to take immediate steps to halt the asthma attack.